We’re now at http://www.lushfro.wordpress.com

 However, regardless of which category you fall in, I’m here to tell you that it’s alright.
 There are son many options and solutions to suit different problems

-First of all, not everyone has or should have a regimen.
-So
+First of all, not everyone has or should have a strict regimen.

 1) To Those Who Have Random Routines